hghhbhgf114/Trial/README.md

 ## ⚠️ Disclaimer

-*Jinwoo v4 Bot is not affiliated with WhatsApp Inc. Misusing the bot could result in a temporary or permanent WhatsApp ban.
-Mr Malvin King is not responsible for any bans or restrictions that may occur.*
+*NEXUS-AI Bot is not affiliated with WhatsApp Inc. Misusing the bot could result in a temporary or permanent WhatsApp ban.
+Pkdriller is not responsible for any bans or restrictions that may occur.*

 ---